 Film review: Inspector Gadget (1999), directed by David Kellogg

 I remember when we were growing up, watching the cartoon Inspector Gadget on Saturday mornings, and I seem to remember really enjoying it.
-The ditzy inspector, the smart Penny and the brainy dog, Brain … and them always trying to fight the evil Claw and his evil M.A.D. agents.
+The ditzy inspector, the smart Penny and the clever dog, Brain … and them always trying to fight the evil Claw and his nefarious M.A.D. agents.
 So the other night, I came across the live action movie from 1999, and thought I’d give it a go.

 Oh gods, oh gods, WHY did I make that decision?!

 Okay, the one thing I liked about the movie was that it explained the origins of the inspector and all his gadgetry, because I was not previously aware of how he came to be, just that he was this guy in a trenchcoat with lots of tech on him yet was still human, somehow.
 But that’s about it.

 We meet John Brown (Matthew Broderick), a security guard at a robotics lab who wants to be a police officer.
 Dr Brenda Bradford (Joely Fisher) works at that very same lab together with her father.
 The Bradfords are working on controlling artificial limbs with the power of thought, and when the lab is broken into, Brenda’s father gets killed and a foot is stolen by billionaire Sanford Scolex (Rupert Everett) and minion Sikes (Mike Hagerty).